-Salina Presbyterian Manor reports another round of weekly COVID-19 test results
+Salina reports another weekly COVID-19 results

 With another week of testing complete, Salina Presbyterian Manor reports six new cases of COVID-19 at the campus.
 The community also had its first vaccine clinic for residents and staff members January 7.